 Users can also place AirTag into Lost Mode and be notified when it is in range or has been located by the vast Find My network.
 If someone finds a lost AirTag, they can tap it using their iPhone or any NFC-capable device and be taken to a website that will display a contact phone number or email for the owner if they have provided one.

-The AirTag broadcasts a Bluetooth signal that can be detected by devices in the Find My network.
-If an AirTag is disconnected from its owner's device, it will update its location based on the next Find My device it is able to ping.
+The AirTag broadcasts a Bluetooth signal that devices in the Find My network can detect.
+If an AirTag is disconnected from its owner's device, it will update its location based on the next Find My device it can ping.
 A passerby with an iPhone won't be alerted of the AirTag, but the AirTag can send you a notification if it accesses the Find My network while in Lost Mode.

 When someone discovers an AirTag and taps it with their device, it tells them only the information the owner allowed.
 The owner won't be alerted to who found a lost AirTag, only that its location has been updated in the Find My network.

 Apple doesn't advise using the AirTag as an anti-theft device.
-It is meant to locate lost devices, and stolen devices should be reported to the proper authorities.
+AirTags are meant to locate lost devices, and stolen devices should be reported to the proper authorities.

 This alert will only occur when the tracker has been separated from its owner's device, so don't worry about spurious notifications while riding a bus or walking in public.
-Apple cannot provide these notifications to Android users, but the company has another feature to help dissuade stalkers.
+Android users can find AirTag as well, but manually via an app that must be downloaded from Google Play.

-If an AirTag has been separated from its owner for three days, it will begin chirping regularly.
+If an AirTag has been separated from its owner for an undesignated period of time, it will begin chirping regularly.
 Reports indicate the chirp is only about 60 decibels at its loudest and can be easily smothered if the AirTag isn't in an open space.
-This chirp is the only protection against stalking Apple can provide to those who do not have an iPhone.
+This chirp is the only automatic protection against stalking Apple can provide to those who do not have an iPhone.

-Notably, there are cheaper tracking technologies sold on the market that don't attempt to alert people to their presence.
-One such tracker is sold by Tile, which will soon tap into Amazon's Echo network for easy finding.
+Notably, cheaper tracking technologies are sold on the market that doesn't alert people to their presence.
+Tile sold one such tracker, which taps into Amazon's Echo network for easy finding.

-Precision Tracking is a mode only available to iPhones that have the Ultra Wideband chip, U1.
+Precision Tracking is only available to iPhones with the Ultra-Wideband chip, U1.
 Older iPhones without this chip will fall back on Bluetooth to locate an AirTag, which won't be as accurate.
 Once within Bluetooth range, users will be able to play an audible sound to aid in tracking the lost device.

 Devices with the U1 chip that can use Precision Tracking: